notmuch/notmuch/doc/man7/notmuch-search-terms.rst

 lastmod:<initial-revision>..<final-revision>
     The **lastmod:** prefix can be used to restrict the result by the database revision number of when messages were last modified (tags were added/removed or filenames changed).
-This is usually used in conjunction with the ``--uuid`` argument to
-    :any:`notmuch-search(1)` to find messages that have changed since an earlier query.
+Negative revisions are interpreted relative to the most recent database revision (see :option:`count --lastmod`).
+This is usually used in conjunction with the ``--uuid`` argument to :any:`notmuch-search(1)` to find messages that have changed since an earlier query.

 query:<name>
     The **query:** prefix allows queries to refer to previously saved